mnxenakis/NaVCh_Scaling/README.md

 Our fundamental assumption is that the scaling properties of the atomic environment along the principal pore axis encode information about the robustness of a structural location (i.e., residue geometric center) to mutation-induced perturbations.
 Similar to how the behavior of a self-organized critical system is determined by its critical scaling exponents.

+Now we are prepared to execute the `main_mutRobust.py` function locally, i.e., within the `7w9k` directory: